ISCDtoolbox/Commons/README.md

 ```
 cd Commons
 ```
-to enter the Commons directory you have just downloaded
+to enter the Commons/ directory you have just downloaded
 ```
 mkdir build
 ```